 Salary and Employment Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment of all correctional officers could increase by five percent from 2012 to 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of correctional officers and jailers was predicted to decline through 2028.
 The BLS doesn't break the data down by type of facility, however.
-Its May 2014 salary report showed that $39,780 was the median salary for correctional officers and jailers.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $76,760 or more per year, whereas the bottom 10th percentile earned $31,140 or less per year.